J. Comyns Carr: Theatre

 Carr leased the Comedy Theatre from 1893 to 1896.
 At the same time, his King Arthur (1895), a blank verse play inspired by the writings of Thomas Malory and Alfred Tennyson, as well as by the visual images of the Pre-Raphaelites, was produced by Henry Irving in the Lyceum Theatre.
 It starred Irving and Ellen Terry, with music composed by Arthur Sullivan and sets, costumes and artwork designed by Carr's friend Edward Burne-Jones.
 This spectacular production was a success for Irving and ran for over 100 performances, also touring North America.
 Another play that year was Delia Harding, an adaptation of a Victorien Sardou play, at the Comedy Theatre.
 Also for Irving's company, in 1897 he produced an English version of Madame Sans-Gêne by Sardou and Émile Moreau in 1897, which played on both sides of the Atlantic.
-Carr also dramatised The Strange Case of Dr. Jekyll and Mr. Hyde in 1910, starring H. B. Irving at Queen's Theatre.
+Carr also dramatised The Strange Case of Dr Jekyll and Mr. Hyde in 1910, starring H. B. Irving at Queen's Theatre.

 Carr collaborated with Arthur Wing Pinero and Arthur Sullivan on The Beauty Stone, an opera billed as a "romantic musical drama", at the Savoy Theatre in 1898.
-The Faustian theme was not what the Savoy audiences were used to, and the piece never found an audience.
+The Faustian theme was not what the Savoy audiences were used to, and the piece never found an audience, closing after fifty performances.
 Carr's adaptation of Oliver Twist was produced by Herbert Beerbohm Tree at His Majesty's Theatre, London (1905).
 It was also produced on Broadway in 1905 and 1912.
 From 1899 to 1904, after Irving transferred control of the Lyceum, Carr managed the theatre.

 Carr's Tristram and Iseult (1906), a pseudo-medieval drama, was produced at the Adelphi Theatre starring Matheson Lang, Lily Brayton and Oscar Asche.
 An adaptation of Dickens' The Mystery of Edwin Drood (1907) was produced by Tree in Cardiff.
 Carr's theory of the play was that Jasper, under the influence of opium, attempted to act upon his murderous impulses, but Drood, overhearing his uncle's ravings, was able to escape.
 This was followed by an adaptation of Goethe's Faust, for Tree in 1908, in collaboration with Stephen Phillips.

 At the Royal Opera House in 1913–14, Carr was artistic adviser.
-A fan of Richard Wagner, Carr was responsible for the first English performance of Wagner's Parsifal in 1914 at Covent Garden.
+An admirer of Richard Wagner, Carr was responsible for the first English performance of Wagner's Parsifal, in 1914 at Covent Garden.